Children replay what they experience in their daily life and environment. Infact, how children play helps develop role models and role plays.

 Sons can learn that they don’t have to become stoic sole caretakers when fathers take time for the children.

-And in any case, personal problems of the parents should be discussed openly, also in front of the children, to give them an open and healthy culture of conversation.
+And in any case, parents’ personal problems should be discussed openly, also in front of the children, to give them an open and healthy culture of conversation.

 Role models and role play have a great impact on how children play.